Blog & News

 A whistleblower should anticipate a future battle with his employer over documents and take steps to protect himself.
 Step one is to consult with an attorney.
 In addition, we recommend that employees:

-With these basic guidelines in place, a whistleblower stands a much better chance of defending a claim that company documents were improperly turned over to the government.
+With these basic guidelines in place, a whistleblower stands a much better chance of defending an attack on his or her use of documents.